undergrad-partner-school

 Non-Need Based

-207 students, including freshmen, got institutional non-need-based scholarship or grant aid at this school in 2023.
+Institutional non-need-based scholarships or grants were given to 207 students overall (including freshmen) at University of Wisconsin-Eau Claire in 2024.
 77 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
 The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $8,875,897 while the state aid is $16,382.
 The total amount of institutional scholarships and awards that were not based on financial need was $1,680,391.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $1,861,181 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
+The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $1,861,181 USD.

 Majors